sreitich/sreitich.github.io/_posts/2025-7-11-projectile-prediction-4.markdown

 ## Conclusion

 Well, with all of those components broken down, that brings this section—and this series—to a close.
-Let's take one final look at the difference projectile prediction makes (just to convince you that all of this isn't worthless):
+Let's take one final look at the difference projectile prediction makes (just to convince you that all of this isn't _completely_ worthless):

 <iframe width="560" height="315" src="https://www.youtube.com/embed/h0VqCNtnb04?autoplay=1&color=white&controls=0&modestbranding=1&mute=1&rel=0&loop=1&playlist=h0VqCNtnb04" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture; fullscreen"  style="position: absolute; top: 0px; left: 0px; width: 100%; height: 100%;"></iframe>
 <br>